Elise000/learning/ios/loading_indicator/README.md

 the 2 source codes.

 <br><br>
-### 4) attach the IBAction and deploy the loading bar with segue indicator
+### 4) Attach the IBAction and deploy the loading bar with segue indicator

 <br>
 #### Objective-C